gsommers/multitree/README.md

 # multitree
-Self-contained repository for multitree state preparation of the generalized Shor (GS) code.
+Self-contained repository for multitree state preparation of the generalized Shor (GS) code, also called the Bell tree.
 Additional code (spacetime decoding of heralded errors, syndrome extraction gadget) available upon request; please contact <gsommers@princeton.edu>.

 To use the modules included in this repo, execute the following from the command line: